MSS Investors Have Opportunity to Lead Maison Solutions Inc. Securities Fraud Lawsuit

-LOS ANGELES, Jan.
-26, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Maison Solutions Inc. ("Maison" or the "Company") (NASDAQ: MSS).
+BENSALEM, Pa., Jan.
+30, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Maison Solutions Inc. ("Maison" or the "Company") (NASDAQ: MSS).

 Class Period: October 5, 2023 – December 15, 2023